Can Large Language Models Understand DL-Lite Ontologies? An Empirical Study: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{gpt,gpt4,llama} have showcased remarkable proficiency in understanding textual data and revolutionized the field of natural language processing.
+Large Language Models (LLMs) \cite{gpt,gpt4,xiaoming} have showcased remarkable proficiency in understanding textual data and revolutionized the field of natural language processing.
 Recent studies suggest that LLMs possess adaptability to store, retrieve and infer with symbolic knowledge such as knowledge graphs (KGs) \cite{llm4skg, knowledge-solver}, sparking interest in their potential for understanding structured information.
 However, LLMs' capacity in understanding more complex symbolic knowledge, Description Logic (DL) ontologies, remains unexplored.

 Compared with KGs, DL ontologies have more fined-grained knowledge representation with formal syntax and model-theoretic semantics.
 For syntax, while most KGs generally only support atomic entities like $PhdStudent$, DL ontologies can support various constructors and compound concepts such as $\neg PhdStudent \sqcap \exists HasStudentID$.
 For semantics, DL ontologies have model-theoretic semantics.
 For example, the above complex concept can be interpreted as the set of individuals who are not PhD students but do have a student ID.
-Further, DL ontologies efficiently support logical reasoning such as $ R_1 \sqsubseteq R_2, C \sqsubseteq \neg \exists R_2^{-} \rightarrow \exists R_1^{-} \sqsubseteq \neg C$.
+Further, DL ontologies efficiently support logical reasoning such as $ C_1 \sqsubseteq C_2, C_3 \sqsubseteq \neg C_2 \rightarrow C_1 \sqsubseteq \neg C_3$.
+This denotes if $C_1$ is a subclass of $C_2$ and $C_3$ is disjoint with $C_2$, then it logically follows that $C_1$ must also be disjoint from $C_3$ (e.g., $Dog \sqsubseteq Mammal, Bird \sqsubseteq \neg Mammal \rightarrow Dog \sqsubseteq \neg Bird$).
 Understanding a DL ontology goes beyond just the capabilities of storage, retrieval, and inference, but involves a deeper comprehension of its formal syntax and semantic interpretations.

 While the necessity for more detailed investigations for LLMs' capacity in understanding DL ontologies is clear, a comprehensively evaluation presents a challenge.
 Most related works focus on LLMs' capacity to capturing patterns in KGs \cite{llm4skg, knowledge-solver}, far away from indicating that LLMs possess the ability to understand DL ontologies.
 Even though many endeavors study whether LLMs can do logical reasoning \cite{logic1,logic2,logic3,logic4}, few of them explore LLMs' capacity with DL services.
 DL is primarily focused on representing and reasoning about the hierarchical relationships and properties of concepts within a domain, distinguishing it from other logics by its emphasis on structured, formal ontology.
 This research gap highlights the significance and challenges in comprehensively evaluating whether LLMs can understand DL ontologies.